Digital SAT Reading Strategy: A Step-by-Step Approach

 - Follow a systematic process: Question -> Passage -> Choices -> Eliminate -> Find Proof.

-- Work both "forwards" (finding support) and "backwards" (finding flaws) when you analyze answer choices.
+- Work both "forwards" (finding support) and "backwards" (finding flaws) when you analyze choices.

-- To find flaws, look for common traps: Not in Passage, Too Specific, Too Narrow, Opposite, Could Be True, or Off-Topic.
+- Look for common traps: Not in Passage, Too Specific, Opposite, Could Be True, or Off-Topic.

-- When stuck between two choices, the more general or cautiously worded answer is often the safer bet.
+- When stuck between two choices, the more general or cautiously worded answer is often safer.

 - Practice this entire method consistently until it becomes second nature.